alandmoore/admbrowser/README.rst

 Bugs and Limitations
 ====================

+The following are known limitations:

 - There is no password dialog when a page requests authentication.
 You can set a single user/password set in the config file to be sent whenever a site does request it, or provide auth credentials in the URL (in a bookmark/start_url).
+- Only one popup window can exist at a time (if they're enabled at all).
+-

+The following issues showed up with the port from QtWebKit to QtWebEngine:

+- Custom 404/Network Error pages don't work.
+This is due to a QtWebkitEngine limitation which will hopefully change someday.
+- Sometimes ADMBrowser crashes with (C++) memory allocation errors.
+- Probably much more that hasn't been tested yet.

 If you find bugs, please report them as an "issue" at the project's github page: http://github.com/alandmoore/admbrowser/issues.
 If your "bug" is really a feature request, see below.

-The following issues showed up with the port from QtWebKit to QtWebEngine:

-- "privacy_mode" doesn't work.
-The option to enable privacy mode no longer exists in QtWebEngine.
-- Plugins don't work at all.
-There is no Flash support whatsoever, because QtWebEngine doesn't support NPAPI plugins and doesn't include Pepper Flash.
-- The handling of downloaded files is all broken.
-There's not yet a way to do this in QtWebEngine (supposed to arrive in Qt5.5)
-- Certificate Errors result in the page just not loading.
-No errors are logged or anything.
-This is due to QtWebEngine behavior, hopefully it will be fixed in future versions of the library.
-- Probably much more that hasn't been tested yet.

 Contributing